Cusco: Location

-Cusco extends throughout the Huatanay (or Watanay) river valley.
-Located on the eastern end of the Knot of Cusco, its elevation is around 3400 m.
+Cusco is located in the central Andes Mountains, found in southern Peru.
+Its elevation is around 3400 m.
 To its north is the Vilcabamba mountain range with 4000–6000 m mountains.
 The highest peak is Salcantay (6271 m) about 60 km northwest of Cusco.

 Climate

 Cusco has a subtropical highland climate (Köppen: Cwb, Trewartha: Cwll).
 It is generally dry and temperate, with two defined seasons.
-Winter occurs from April through September, with abundant sunshine and occasional nighttime frosts; July is the coldest month with an average of 9.7 C. Summer occurs from October through to March, with warm temperatures and abundant rainfall; November is the warmest month, averaging 13.3 C. Although frost and hail are common, the last reported snowfall was in June 1911.
+Winter occurs from April through September, with abundant sunshine and occasional nighttime frosts; July is the coldest month with an average of 9.7 C. Summer occurs from October through to March, with warm temperatures and abundant rainfall; November is the warmest month, averaging 13.3 C. Although frost and hail are common, the last reported snowfalls were in June 1911 and July 1968.
 Temperatures usually range from 0.2 to 20.9 C, but the all-time extreme temperature range is between -8.9 and 30 C. Sunshine hours peak in July, the equivalent of January in the Northern Hemisphere.
 In contrast, February, the equivalent of August in the Northern Hemisphere, has the least sunshine.

-In 2006, Cusco was found to be the populated location on Earth with the highest average ultraviolet light levels.
+In 2006, Cusco was found to have the highest average ultraviolet light levels of any populated location on Earth.